hollance/Matrix/README.txt

 - !* equivalent of !/
 - !+ equivalent of !-

+- mean(), std(): I made it so these don't modify the matrix.
+Was that an optimization or did I need that for the particular algorithm?

 - make faster!
   - ContiguousArray?
   - benchmark all these versions against one set of test data